-Simple explanations for the iconographic similarities are possible, e.g., random similarities due to the requirements of human anatomy; the (presumed) cultic use of the figurines, which the form follows; or the craftsmanship possibilities available at this time in conjunction with the fragile nature of the materials used.35 Nevertheless, considerations regarding a connection with migration, cultural transfer and long-distance trade are warranted.36

-The origin of a sedentary farming lifestyle is believed to have been in the Fertile Crescent.37 After reaching Anatolia and in the 8th millennium B.C., it spread into the Balkans and to further parts of Europe.
-Throughout history, humans migrated mainly along river valleys and coastlines, where locomotion is least arduous.
-Accordingly, the migratory movement of the early European farmers followed three major axes, as confirmed by archeological and paleogenetic data confirm.
-Certain groups migrated north along the Struma and Vardar rivers around 6500 B.C., where they separated again to either move further north along tributaries of the Danube or the Black Sea (Tisza, Pruth, Dniester), or to follow the Danube upstream to the northwest.
-Other groups moved westwards along the coasts of the Mediterranean.
-Archeological, paleogenetic, and climatologic evidence confirm these processes.38 Long-distance trade was established on an axis between northern Europe and Mesopotamia.39 Given the rapid expansion of the

-35 Cf. Craig Patch, Dawn, 103-104.
-Indeed, the "pear shape" and the horizontally protruding stump arms are ideal for holding the figurine securely in one hand.
-The stump arms or the arms folded in front of the abdomen, could also be a concession to resistance to breakage.
-M. Siebert assumed that the folded arms were a matriarchal symbol of power (Siebert, Kykladenidole, 12).

-36 Cf. Berg and Maurer, Idole, 20-21.
+Fig. 40: Serbia: Head of a masked figure from Vinča, Vinča culture, dark-red clay, height 9.6 cm, 5000-4500 BC, University of Beograd 4956 (Photo credits are presented at the end of the document.)
+4 Considerations Simple explanations come into question for the iconographic similarities, e.g. random similarities according to the requirements of human anatomy; the (presumed) cultic use of the figurines which the form follows; or the craftsmanship possibilities that existed at that time in conjunction with the breaking properties of the materials used.34 Nevertheless, considerations regarding a connection with migration, cultural transfer and long-distance trade are warranted.35 The origin of a sedentary farming lifestyle is believed to have been in the Fertile Crescent.36 After reaching Anatolia and in the 8th millennium BC, it spread into the Balkans and to further parts of Europe.
+At all times, humans migrated mainly along river valleys and coasts, since there, locomotion is least arduous.
+Accordingly, the migration movement of the early European farmers divided into three major axes, as archeologic and paleogenetic data confirm.
+Certain groups migrated around 6500 BC along the Struma and Vardar rivers to the north, where they separated again to either move further north along tributaries of the Danube or the Black Sea (Tisza, Pruth, Dniester), or to follow the Danube upstream to the northwest.
+Other groups set out to move west along the coasts of the Mediterranean.
+Archeological, paleogenetic, and climatologic evidence confirm these processes.37 Long-distance trade was established on an axis between Northern Europe 34 Cf. Craig Patch, Dawn, 103-104.
+Indeed, the "pear shape" and horizontally protruding stump arms are ideal for holding the figurine securely in one hand.
+The stump arms or the arms folded in front of the body could also be a concession to resistance to breaking.
+However, M. Siebert assumed that folded arms were a matriarchal symbol of power (Siebert, Kykladenidole, 12).
+35 Cf. Berg and Maurer, Idole, 20-21.